 SWIM COLLEGE curriculum is not based on age, but rather on ability, no matter if infant, toddler, pre-school age or much older, the same basic progression is used.
 In the early years, you may need to repeat previous swim lesson plans as a refresher, and to re-acclimate to the water.

 SWIM COLLEGE is arranged as a 4-year curriculum, but students are encouraged to do post-graduate work and continue studying each summer for a total of 6+ years.
-Swim students can begin at any age, but if possible start between the ages of 12-24 months.
+Swim students can begin at any age, as early 12-24 months, although swim strokes don’t usually develop until 4 or 5 yrs of age.
 Plan each season’s swim lessons for 8-12 weeks, once or twice per week.

 For teaching toddlers how to swim, parents may consider professional swim instruction by a qualified instructor, when available.
 Most municipal and educational pools offer swim classes for kids, or you can search for a local swim instructor at swimlessons.com.